antonw-88/LinuxAdministration/README.md

    7. Manage SELinux port labels.
    8. Use boolean settings to modify system SELinux settings.
    9. Diagnose and address routine SELinux policy violations.

-10. Manage Containers.
-   1. Find and retrieve container images from a remote registry.
-   2. Inspect container images.
-   3. Perform container management using commands such as podman and skopeo.
-   4. Perform basic container management such as running, starting, stopping, and listing running containers.
-   5. Run a service inside a container.
-   6. Configure a container to start automatically as a systemd service.
-   7. Attach persistent storage to a container.

 11. Additional Resources *(My own additions; not necessarily needed for RHCSA)*
    1. Hardware analysis.